JavaCardOS/JavaCard-AlgTest-Applet/README.md

 Building
 ===

-Using [JCIDE](http://javacardos.com/javacardforum/viewtopic.php?f=26&t=43) open this project,  Click "Buid All Packages(F7)" to build the source code and click "Debug" or "Run" you can Debug/run this project using Java Card Simulator.
+Using [JCIDE](http://javacardos.com/javacardforum/viewtopic.php?f=26&t=43) open this project,  Click "Buid All Packages(F7)" to build the source code.

 License
 =======